StanfordSpezi/SpeziScheduler/Sources/SpeziScheduler/SpeziScheduler.docc/SpeziScheduler.md

 The Scheduler module allows the scheduling and observation of ``Task``s adhering to a specific ``Schedule``.

-You can use the ``Scheduler`` as an `ObservableObject` to automatically update your SwiftUI views when any new events are emitted or events change.

 ## Topics

 ### Using the Scheduler